NathanToneNg/Thermal-Modeling-in-Matlab/clarifications.md

 # 3: Size & Time Settings:
 	* Assumed units are in meters and seconds, but scaling can be done as clarified in the README right below Usage.
-	* Graphing Framerate tells the program how often (in terms of time steps) the program should take a snapshot graph and calculate the average temperature and energy.
+	* Graphing Rate tells the program how often (in seconds) the program should take a snapshot graph and calculate the average temperature and energy.
+It will approximate to the nearest